purescript-contrib/purescript-optparse/README.md

   way to traverse the parser and generate a usage string, or for us to allow for options to be parsed in any order.
-Therefore it is intentionally unsupported to write a `Parser` in this manner with optparse-applicative, and the `Parser` type does not have an instance for `Monad`.
+Therefore it is intentionally unsupported to write a `Parser` in this manner with purescript-optparse, and the `Parser` type does not have an instance for `Monad`.

 * Overlapping flags and options / options with optional arguments?